Kicked Out of Ketosis When on Keto?

 What will happen?

-Being kicked out of ketosis sounds awful.
+Being kicked out of ketosis sounds terrible.
 Like to be kicked out of a party.
 Or be kicked out of school.

 But is it really that bad?
 Can we just jump back after a "cheating day"?
 Or is our keto mission derailed, along with all weight loss and well-being?